Kazinoların strateji planlaşdırılması və uğurlu tətbiq metodları

 Enter the Firmware

 You see, the Bose QC35 II has a computer inside which uses the multiple microphones places strategically to listen to incoming noise and cancel out the sound waves.
-This is orchestrated by a small onboard computer (think Arduino) running custom Bose software to run and manage the hardware.
+This is orchestrated by a small onboard computer (think Arduino, like those from kunkune.co.uk) running custom Bose software to run and manage the hardware.
 Hence ACN.
 Software has bugs.
 Even production versions.
 Thus is the nature (complexity) of the beast.
 And manufacturers will send updates over the internet to patch things up.

 I have no idea why I installed the firmware update since the headphones were working flawlessly.
 I’m sure it was from habit; an expectation of better things to come from an update.
 Just like when I update my iPhone or MBP I get better performance and maybe few new bells and whistles (features).